santiagopardal/CamerAPI/README.md

 # CamerAPI

 CamerAPI is the restful API designed for [CamerAI](https://github.com/santiagopardal/CamerAI).
-Built in NodeJS with ExpressJS and Knex.
+Built in NodeJS with ExpressJS and Prisma.

 The idea for this API is that whoever that does not like this implementation can still use the rest of the project, this is, [CamerAI](https://github.com/santiagopardal/CamerAI) and [CamerAPP](https://github.com/santiagopardal/CamerAPP) and implementing their own API as they please, that is the reason for it being a submodule and the entire project, different microservices.